sigasi/sigasi_insights/releasenotes/sigasi-3.00.md

 * The Hierarchy and Generics View are now merged.
 You can now inspect the values of generics and constants directly in the hierarchy view.
   ![generics in hierarchy view](3.00/hierarchy-generics.png)
 * Added new, minimalistic perspective for **Sigasi Starter**
-* Add option to open documentation view from the editor: **Show In > Documentation View**
 * Added [solarized theme](http://ethanschoonover.com/solarized) for the Sigasi editors
   ![solarized theme Dark and Light](3.00/solarized-mixed.png)
-* Improved **Documenation View**: the documentation preview no longer flickers and scrolls to the top of your file when you edit your VHDL sources.
 * Added new option to **Export hierarchy as CSV**: use current toplevel in Hierarchy View as default value ([documentation](/manual/tools.html#export))
 * The Mac OS X version now is a real 'App' contained in one, clean `Sigasi.app`
 * The formatter now offers an option to **ignore keyword casing**